Science and technology in Nepal: History

-Ancient kingdoms that existed in the Kathmandu Valley are found to have made use of some clever technologies in numerous areas such as architecture, agriculture, civil engineering, water management, etc. The Gopals and Abhirs, who ruled the valley up until c.
-1000 BC, used temporary materials for construction such as bamboo, hay, timber, etc. The Kirat period (700 BC – 110 AD) employed the technology of brick firing as well as produced quality woolen shawls.
-Similarly, stupas, idols, canals, self-recharging ponds, reservoirs, etc., constructed during the Lichhavi era (110 AD – 879 AD) are intact to this day, which manifests the ingenuity of the traditional architecture.
-The Malla period (1200 AD – 1768 AD) further saw an impressive growth in architecture, comparable with the advanced contemporary nations.
-An archetypal example of Malla architecture is Nyatapola, a five-storied, 30-meter tall temple in Bhaktapur, which has strangely survived at least four major earthquakes, including the April 2015 Nepal earthquake.
+Ancient kingdoms that existed in the Kathmandu Valley were found to have made use of some technologies in numerous areas such as architecture, agriculture, civil engineering, and water management.
+The Gopals and Abhirs, who ruled the valley up until c.
+1000 BC, used temporary materials for construction such as bamboo, hay, and timber.
+The Kirat period (700 BC – 110 AD) employed the technology of brick firing, as well as produced woolen shawls.
+Stupas, idols, canals, self-recharging ponds, and reservoirs, constructed during the Lichhavi era (110 AD – 879 AD) are intact to this day.
+The Malla period (1200 AD – 1768 AD) further saw a growth in architecture, comparable with other advanced contemporary nations.
+An archetypal example of Malla architecture is Nyatapola, a five-storied, 30-meter tall temple in Bhaktapur, which has survived at least four major earthquakes, including the April 2015 Nepal earthquake.

 Nepal was a late entrant into the modern world of science and technology.
 Nepal’s first institution of higher education, Tri-Chandra College, was established by Chandra Shumsher in 1918.
 The college introduced science at the intermediate level a year later, marking the genesis of formal science education in the country.
-However, the college was not accessible to the general public but only to a handful of members of the Rana regime.
+The college was not accessible to the general public but only to a handful of members of the Rana regime.
 Throughout the Rana regime that lasted for well over a century, Nepal was effectively isolated from the rest of the world.
 Owing to this isolation, Nepal was relatively untouched by and unfamiliar of social transformations brought about by the British invasion in India and the Industrial Revolution in the West.
-However, after the advent of democracy and abolition of Rana regime in 1951, Nepal broke free from the shackles of self-imposed isolation and opened up to the outside world.
+However, after the advent of democracy and abolition of Rana regime in 1951, Nepal ended its self-imposed isolation and opened up to the outside world.
 The opening marked the initiation of science and technology activities in the country, with Tribhuvan University, the first of its kind in the country, soon coming into being in 1959.
 By 1965, the university offered postgraduate programs in natural sciences, namely physics, chemistry, zoology, and botany.